bahmoudd/arch-install-guide/README.md

 ### Install [Yay](https://github.com/Jguer/yay)
 Yet Another Yogurt - An AUR Helper - install this if you don't want to integrate the AUR into pacman.
-A lot of programs written for Arch can be founded in the AUR, but be careful of what you download from there.
 ```
 git clone https://aur.archlinux.org/yay.git
 cd yay